 Pembroke is very close to the central lecture theatres and a short bus or cycle ride from the Computer Lab.
 The college is well equipped with networked computers for student use: the spacious computer room is equipped with PCs and printers, and all student rooms are connected to the University-wide high speed data network for fast access to email and the web.
 Thus if you wish to bring your own computer you may do so, but there are plenty of computers for communal use if you do not have your own.

-Through our Director of Studies, Dr Anil Madhavapeddy, we are able to fully support our students.
-In common with other colleges this includes arranging supervisions to augment the lecture courses, normally given by PhD students who are experts in the relevant subject area.
+From 2019 our Director of Studies (DoS) will be Dr Amanda Prorok.
+In common with other colleges, the role of the DoS is to fully support our students, this includes arranging supervisions to augment the lecture courses, normally given by PhD students who are experts in the relevant subject area.
 Pembroke is a medium-sized college, and we hope this makes for a welcoming, personal learning experience.
 We also maintain contact with other colleges, so gaining the study and social benefits of being in a larger group.

 Here's what two of our recent final-year students have to say about the course, and Pembroke: "When I was applying to Cambridge, I chose Computer Science because I liked programming and studying algorithms.
 I soon found out that there are a lot more exciting aspects to Computer Science than I thought.
 The course is challenging and rewarding; in three years, I have had the experience of studying different programming languages, designing hardware, writing substantial software in a group as well as individually.
 I was taken on a journey from the electronics of logic gates all the way to building complex operating systems.
 Besides the practical aspects, the course also provides in depth discussion of the theoretical fundamentals of Computer Science from the aspect of logic and mathematics, which I enjoy very much.
 I like Pembroke College for its friendly and relaxed atmosphere, and the food in Pembroke is among the best in Cambridge.
 There are a lot of sports and society events going on throughout the term, which is a great way to take the academic pressure off." -- Niangjun